How to help your fleet navigate the 100 Deadliest Days of Summer

 The weeks and months between Memorial Day and Labor Day see an uptick in leisure travel on the roads.
 The increased traffic leads to a spike in accidents and fatalities and has earned the period the title of the 100 Deadliest Days of Summer.

 Before the drivers in your fleet hit the road this summer, it’s helpful to make them aware of this disturbing but preventable annual trend.
-Make sure your team is well-versed in the common causes of summer traffic incidents and the best ways to prepare, provided by our Fleet Services team.
+Make sure your team is well-versed in the common causes of summer traffic incidents and the best ways to prepare.

 Contributing factors to summer accidents